leo-arch/clifm/misc/tools/imgprev/README.md

 The steps involved in generating image previews are:

 1. The `clifmrun` script prepares the environment to generate image previews via `ueberzug` and then launches **clifm**.<sup>1</sup> (If not using the [`ueberzug` method](#previewing-methods), this step is ommited).
-2. Every time TAB completion is invoked for files (if running in [fzf mode](https://github.com/leo-arch/clifm/wiki/Specifics#tab-completion)), or the [view command](https://github.com/leo-arch/clifm/wiki/Introduction#view) is executed, `fzf` is launched.
+2. Every time tab completion is invoked for files (if running in [fzf mode](https://github.com/leo-arch/clifm/wiki/Specifics#tab-completion)), or the [view command](https://github.com/leo-arch/clifm/wiki/Introduction#view) is executed, `fzf` is launched.
 3. `fzf` calls shotgun (via `clifm --preview`) to generate a preview of the currently hovered file.
 4. Shotgun executes `clifmimg`, which takes care of genereting a thumbnail of the corresponding file.
 5. Once the thumbnail is generated, `clifmimg` takes care of disaplying the thumbnail via any of the available [previewing methods](#previewing-methods).